Scale Invariant Monte Carlo under Linear Function Approximation with Curvature based step-size: INTRODUCTION

-In the context of RL, we use \hyperref[eqn:full TP update equation]{Equation \ref{eqn:full TP update equation}} to generate two algorithms - Normalized Monte Carlo and Normalized TD(0).

-In the Normalized Monte Carlo, the role of $\Phi$ is played by the feature vectors for the states.
-The value vector for the states takes the role of $V$.
-Note that here, we only have access to noise samples of V, which we estimate through the First-Visit Monte Carlo Algorithm.
-Finally, the $d_i$'s are given by the stationary distribution of the transition matrix.
+Using \hyperref[eqn:full TP update equation]{Equation \ref{eqn:full TP update equation}}, we propose an algorithm Scale Invariant Monte-carlo (\SIM) with curvature step.
+In the \SIM, the role of $\Phi$ is played by the feature vectors for the states.
+The value vector for the states $V_i$ is estimated by the First-visit monte carlo where we sum the rewards from state $i$ until termination.
+Thus, $V_i = \sum_{t=1}^\tau \gamma^{t-1} R_t$ where the state of the Markov Chain at time $t=0$, $s(0) = i$.
+We note that the sampling of states in the Markov Chain happens as per the stationary distribution of the transition matrix (asymptotically).
+Thus $\prob\{s(t) = i\enspace \forall t > T_0\} = d_i$ for some large $T_0$.